rajeshvkothari/oom/GIN_README_2508.md

 	}
 	```

-	For sdwan make following changes:
+	For sdwan model make following changes in above requests:

 	```sh
 	{